-Between their fascinating histories, delectable cuisines, and mesmerizing landscapes, these 20 locations really are some of the best winter city breaks in Europe.
+Between their fascinating histories, delectable cuisines, and mesmerizing landscapes, these 22 locations really are some of the best winter city breaks in Europe at Christmas.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 By: Dorothy Shively of Oz and Other Places

 I’ve never been a fan of cold weather, so if I’m planning a trip during the winter it’s usually to someplace with a beach.

 But this past year, Grindelwald, Switzerland changed my mind.
 “Why add Grindenwald to your winter itinerary?” you may wonder.

 Well, Grindelwald is a small town, nestled in the Swiss Alps of the Jungfrau region, that can be easily accessed by either train.
 Plus, there is even a year-round bus that can escort you through town.

 While my favorite thing about Grindelwald was definitely the views (like the one above), a close second was the laid-back attitude.
 Everyone in town, from our Airbnb host to the ski shop attendant, was super friendly and helpful.